 You’ve probably discovered how lucrative credit card points are to earning free travel and other rewards.
-However, when applying for these cards, there’s often a requirement to spend a certain amount in order to get the opening bonus.
+However, when applying for these cards, there’s often a requirement to spend a certain amount in order to get the welcome offer/bonus.
 This is called the minimum spend requirement, and there is no shortage of tactics to overcome this hurdle.
 In this video/post, we share how to meet minimum spend requirements in some creative ways.

 Ways to meet minimum spend requirements